stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 Other schemes are possible, but are out of scope for this document.

-The suggested mnemonic for the new record type is "NOTIIFY" and it is further described below.
+The suggested mnemonic for the new record type is "NOTIFY" and it is further described below.

 ## How to Interpret CDS and CSYNC Notifications